prantlf/grunt-embed-fonts/README.md

 the stylesheet, otherwise only the needed font faces and formats would be downloaded.

+From version 0.4.0 on, MIME types used by default comply with [IANA] and [W3C WOFF] font MIME type specifications.
+If you need MIME types generated by previous versions (either all types font/<file ext> or all types application/x-font-<file ext>), look at options `fontMimeType` and `xFontMimeType` below.

 ## Installation

 You need [node >= 0.10][node], [npm] and [grunt >= 0.4][Grunt] installed